DataFire/Integrations/integrations/generated/google_games/README.md

 #### Input
 * input `object`
-  * consistencyToken `string`: The last-seen mutation timestamp.
+  * body [EventRecordRequest](#eventrecordrequest)
   * language `string`: The preferred language to use for strings returned by this method.
-  * body [EventRecordRequest](#eventrecordrequest)
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.